AntaresSimulatorTeam/antares-xpansion/docs/developer-guide/0-overview.md

 ## 2- Investment problem generation: `problem_generation`

-This stage is responsible for building the investment optimization problem, using the [Benders reformulation](../../user-guide/optimization-principles/1-problem-formalization.md), which results in the creation of a **master problem** and of **satellite problems**.
-The **master problem** takes investment decisions whereas **satelitte problems** solve the Antares supply-demand problems once the investment decisions are taken.
+This stage is responsible for building the investment optimization problem, using the [Benders reformulation](../../user-guide/optimization-principles/1-problem-formalization.md), which results in the creation of a _master problem_ and of _satellite problems_.
+The _master problem_ takes investment decisions whereas _satellite problems_ solve the Antares supply-demand problems once the investment decisions are taken.

 Using the data on investment candidates specified in the `user/expansion/candidates.ini` file, Antares-Xpansion modifies the `.mps` problems provided by Antares-Simulator in the previous step to add information on the candidates.
-These modified problems, still written as `.mps` files, are the so-called **satellite problems**.
+These modified problems, still written as `.mps` files, are the so-called _satellite problems_.
 They correspond to the supply-demand problem to be solved once the investment has been fixed to a given value (that changes during the Antares-Xpansion optimization).

-This stage is also responsible for building the intial **master problem** used for Benders decomposition.
-If there are additional constraints linking the investment candidates (defined in the `additional-constraints` field of the `user/expansion/settings.ini` file), then they are added to the **master problem**.
+This stage is also responsible for building the intial _master problem_ used for Benders decomposition.
+If there are additional constraints linking the investment candidates (defined in the `additional-constraints` field of the `user/expansion/settings.ini` file), then they are added to the _master problem_.

 For more details on how the master and the satellite problems are generated, see [Investment problem generation](2-problem-modification.md).

 ## 3- Resolution stage with Benders decomposition: `benders`

 The core step of Antares-Xpansion problem consists in solving the investment problem generated in the previous step.
-Antares-Xpansion uses a [Benders decomposition](https://en.wikipedia.org/wiki/Benders_decomposition) algorithm as it is well-suited to the structure of the investment problem: the **satellite problems** are independent, i.e. the weekly problems in an Antares study are independent (using water values is not allowed in Antares-Xpansion).
+Antares-Xpansion uses a [Benders decomposition](https://en.wikipedia.org/wiki/Benders_decomposition) algorithm as it is well-suited to the structure of the investment problem: the _satellite problems_ are independent, i.e. the weekly problems in an Antares study are independent (using water values is not allowed in Antares-Xpansion).
 Details of the methodology are given in the [optimization principles](../user-guide/optimization-principles/0-optimization-principles.md) page.

 ## 4- Update of antares study: `study_update`